SpeciesFileGroup/bananompy/README.md

 ## License

-The package is available as open source under the terms of the [NCSA/Illinois](https://github.com/SpeciesFileGroup/bananompy/blob/main/LICENSE.txt) license.
-You can learn more about the NCSA license on [Wikipedia](https://en.wikipedia.org/wiki/University_of_Illinois/NCSA_Open_Source_License) and compare it with other open source licenses at the [Open Source Initiative](https://opensource.org/license/uoi-ncsa-php/).
+The package is available as open source under the terms of the [MIT](https://github.com/SpeciesFileGroup/bananompy/blob/main/LICENSE.txt) license.
+You can learn more about the MIT license on [Wikipedia](https://en.wikipedia.org/wiki/MIT_License) and compare it with other open source licenses at the [Open Source Initiative](https://opensource.org/license/mit).

 ## Code of Conduct